 Recently on my MacBook, there is a gray border around the home screen and I don’t know how it came on screen.
-But then I searched on Google and found that there are other people having the same issue of the gray border on MacBook.
-As of now, I have used macOS a lot and with some good experience in troubleshooting macOS problem, I have concluded three solutions to fix Gray Square Border on my MacBook.
+But then I searched on Google and found that there are other people having the same issue with the gray border on their MacBook.
+As of now, I have used macOS a lot and with some good experience in troubleshooting macOS problems, I have concluded three solutions to fix the Gray Square Border on my MacBook.

-These are very basic tricks that will definitely help you to get rid of this dilemma.
-Alongside, if you can’t fix the problem with the help of below techniques then you should run to Local Apple Store and show them what you are dealing with.
+These are very basic tricks that will definitely help you get rid of this dilemma.
+If you can’t fix the problem with the help of the techniques below, then you should run to your Local Apple Store and show them what you are dealing with.

-Troubleshooting for My Mac Screen Showing Translucent gray Border Around Mac Screen
+Troubleshooting for My Mac Screen Showing a Translucent Gray Border Around the Mac Screen

 Solution 1: Restart the MacBook